salesforce/offline-app-developer-starter-kit/README.md

 ### Call Apex Methods from Lightning Web Components

 Apex methods can be called from Lightning web components.
 However, Apex is a server-side language, and Apex methods aren't available when offline.
-When developing for the Offline App, we recommend taht you use base components and Lightning Data Service (LDS) via wire adapters for viewing or modifying data.
+When developing for the Offline App, we recommend that you use base components and Lightning Data Service (LDS) via wire adapters for viewing or modifying data.
+See "[Data Guidelines](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.data_guidelines)" for a more detailed description of recommended strategies for data access within LWCs.

 The Starter Kit provides an example of calling Apex from an LWC: